Spare the expense. Keep the experience

 |More questions?
 Contact one of our super-friendly admissions counselors.|

 Achieving your dream to go away to college may seem like a difficult task in a struggling economy.
 Northern Michigan University is committed to providing a top-quality academic experience while still making a college degree affordable.
-NMU has the second-lowest tuition among public universities in Michigan and we offer renewable $3,000-per-year scholarships to all out of state students who qualify.* And we work very hard to find the best financial aid support for all students.
-Over 80% of NMU students receive some kind of financial aid (scholarships, grants, work study or loans) and the average financial aid package is $10,770 per year.
+NMU is one of the most affordable public universities in Michigan.
+We offer renewable National Academic Awards which bring the tuition to near in-state rates-- to all qualified* out of state students.
+And we work very hard to find the best financial aid support for all students.
+Nearly 88% of NMU students receive some kind of financial aid (scholarships, grants, work study or loans) and the average financial aid package is $11,800 per year from all sources.

-*3.0 High school GPA, 19+ on ACT or 3.0 GPA in 12 or more college-level credits taken after high school and maintain a minimum GPA at NMU
+First-year students: *2.75 high school GPA, ACT 21/SAT 1060; Transfer students: 3.0 GPA in 12 or more college-level credits taken after high school. and Maintain a minimum GPA at NMU

 What do we mean by top quality?